devAbdulsalam/Estate-admin/README.md

-# Welcome to your Onims project
+# Welcome to your xtate app project

 ## Project info